ostreedev/gvariant-rs/README.md

 In this implementation the maximum size of an object is usize (typically 64-bits).
 This should not be a problem in practice on 64-bit machines.

-### Handling of non-normal strings

-The spec says:

-> **2.7.3 Handling Non-Normal Serialised Data**
->
-> **String with Embedded Nul**
->
-> If a string has a nul character as its final byte, but also contains another
-> nul character before this final terminator, the value of the string is taken to
-> be the part of the string that precedes the embedded nul.
-This means that
-> obtaining a C pointer to a string is still a constant time operation.

-In this implementation embedded NULs are preserved in strings when converting to `&[u8]` with `to_bytes()`.
-This is because rust represents strings as `&[u8]` and conforming to the spec would involve scanning the data for the NUL terminator.
-For conformant behaviour use `.to_cstr().to_bytes()`.
-Note however this is not a constant-time operation and a scan of the string is necessary.

 ## Design

 The intention is to build abstractions that are transparent to the compiler,